-LSC's role in providing civil legal aid has increased access to justice for the least fortunate in our society, including veterans, abused children, disaster survivors, low-wage workers, seniors, victims of domestic violence, and families left without means by catastrophic medical bills or loss of employment.
-Through the good work and generosity of our Fellows and the grants funded by our Foundation to legal services organizations in the District of Columbia and over half the states, the College continues its efforts to ensure access to justice for indigent Americans.
-We call upon the federal government to continue to fund LSC so that Americans of all backgrounds, including those who face the toughest legal challenges, can navigate the justice system effectively.
+LSC's role in providing civil legal aid has increased access to justice for the least fortunate in our society, including veterans, abused children, disaster survivors, low-wage workers, seniors, victims of domestic violence, and families left without means by catastrophic medical bills, natural disasters, or loss of employment.

+Through the good work and generosity of our Fellows and the grants funded by our Foundation to legal services organizations in over half the states and the District of Columbia, the College continues its efforts to ensure access to justice for indigent Americans.
+We call upon the federal government to continue to fund LSC so that Americans of all backgrounds, including those who face the most difficult legal challenges, can navigate the justice system effectively.